INFINITYX00/eslando/README.md

 Comprehensive Information: Users can access detailed product information, including materials, care instructions, recycling options, and certifications, facilitating informed decisions and promoting sustainability.

 Integration with External Databases: The application integrates with external databases and APIs to provide up-to-date and comprehensive product information, enhancing the user experience and reliability of the platform.

+## Development Journey

+Take a look at our project's development journey to see how it has evolved over time.
+From initial concept to current implementation, explore the milestones and key achievements that have shaped the Digital Product Passport for Eslando.

+You can find our development journey [here](https://github.com/users/INFINITYX00/projects/15/views/4).

 ## Motivation